PepCompass: Navigating peptide embedding spaces using Riemannian Geometry: Results

 To evaluate the \textsc{PoGS} procedure, we applied it for the HydrAMP model~\citep{Szymczak2023HydrAMP}, using average standardized MIC predictions against 3 \emph{Escherichia coli} strains (\emph{E. coli} ATCC11775, AIG221 and AIG222) of a APEX-derived transformer prediction ~\citep{Wan2024DeepLearningEnabled} (Appendix~\ref{app:pogs-property-predictor}) as the potential function.
 300 prototype pairs $(z_{a}, z_{b})$ were drawn from the Veltri dataset~\citep{Veltri2018DeepLearningAMP}, restricted to active peptides (average MIC~$\leq 32\,\mu$g/ml against 3 \textit{E. coli} strains) with edit distance between prototypes $\geq 10$.

-For each pair $z_a$ and $z_b$, we compared three paths between $z_a$ and $z_b$: straight Euclidean interpolation, PoGS without potential, and full PoGS ; Sec.~\ref{sec:biseed}), measuring chord latent and ambient lengths, decoded peptide path lengths, and property-based counts of {seeds} and {wells}.
+For each pair $z_a$ and $z_b$, we compared three paths between $z_a$ and $z_b$: straight Euclidean interpolation, PoGS without potential, and full PoGS ; Section~\ref{sec:biseed}), measuring chord latent and ambient lengths, decoded peptide path lengths, and property-based counts of {seeds} and {wells}.
 PoGS hyperparametrs and metrics are described in Appendix~\ref{app:pogs}.
 PoGS achieved shorter ambient paths, and substantially more seeds and wells (Table~\ref{tab:biseed-results}), showing that property-aware potentials enrich trajectories for active candidates.
+In Appendix \ref{appendix:pogs-ablation} we present additional analyses that further validate these findings, demonstrating that the observed gains are robust to the choice of ambient metric, set of prototypes and to the potential function.